lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/styles.md

 }
 ```

 Expressions inside a `<style>` element won't update per instance in ShadyCSS, due to limitations of the ShadyCSS polyfill.
-See the [ShadyCSS readme](https://github.com/webcomponents/polyfills/tree/master/packages/shadycss#limitations) for more information.
+See the <a href="https://github.com/webcomponents/polyfills/tree/master/packages/shadycss#limitations" target="_blank" rel="noopener">ShadyCSS readme</a> for more information.

 Additionally, evaluating an expression inside a `<style>` element is inefficient.
 When any text inside a `<style>` element changes, the browser must re-parse the whole `<style>` element, resulting in unnecessary work.